 Pull the snow behind the ice dam down off the roof using an aluminum roof rake, ideally removing 3-4 feet of snow behind the ice.
 Other tools can damage shingles.

 Next, apply calcium chloride as a melting product.
 Note that this chemical can damage plants if exposed in large amounts.
+It helps to fill a pantyhose with the chemical and lay it onto the roof so it has contact with the ice dam.
 There are also environmentally friendly heating cables made specifically for the melting needed along your roofline.

 Be patient!
 Avoid using any sharp, hard metal tools or chipping away at the ice and icicles.
 It may seem like a faster solution, but it's bound to damage your roofing, soffit, and parts of your gutter system.